 The Slideshow Block is one of four Gallery Block designs.
 It adds a slideshow of images and videos to a page or blog post.
 Clicking an item will display the next image or video in the gallery.
 Clicking a video will play the video.

 The height of the Slideshow Gallery Block is set by the height of the widest image.
 The block considers the widest image to be the one with the widest aspect ratio.

 Here's an example of two images you might upload to the Gallery Block.
-One has a greater height-to-width ratio, and the other is wider in pixels:
+One has a greater width-to-height ratio, and the other is wider in pixels:

-The image with the greater height-to-width ratio sets the the height of the block:
+The image with the greater width-to-height ratio sets the the height of the block:

 Step 1 - Add the Slideshow Gallery Block